tito-arch/BABC-2/content/posts/you-all-will-very-soon-forget-chatgpt3.md

 ### Meet Bard, the ChatGPT "Killer"

-On February 6,2023 [A message from our CEO - Sundar Pichai]() in the company news segment google fired their bullet, **Bard!** sounds bad?
+On February 6,2023:[ A message from our CEO - Sundar Pichai](https://blog.google/technology/ai/bard-google-ai-search-updates/) in the company news segment google fired their bullet, **Bard!** sounds bad?
 Completion at this point is all we needed only the best wins for sure.
 ChatGPT was dominating and Google had dominated search for decades.

 **Google's Bard**  happened to wrongly answer the question: